pedrobagatin/pedrobagatin.github.io/about.md

   Mainly but not exclusively related to the following areas:

   1. Cybersecurity for Critical Urban Infrastructure
-  2. Computer Vision
+  2. Computer Vision - Face and Drowsiness detection
-  3. Bluetooth Low Energy
+  3. Hands-free payment methods using Bluetooth Low Energy

 ### Contact